magento/devdocs/guides/v2.3/rest/tutorials/msi-order-processing/configure-environment.md

   - Integration
 ---

-This step guides you through the process of configuring your Magento instance so that you can perform the Order Processing with MSI tutorial.
+This step guides you through the process of configuring your Magento instance so that you can perform the Order Processing with Inventory Management tutorial.

 ## Create two websites

 **Sales Channels** are entities from which you sell inventory.
-You can set up Magento websites to be sales channels, and MSI supports extensions for creating other types of channels.
+You can set up Magento websites to be sales channels, and Magento supports extensions for creating other types of channels.

 In this tutorial, we'll create the infrastructure needed to implement a US and a German store.